 - Beans and lentils – confirm that if broth is used it is gluten-free, and no flour or pasta or breadcrumbs are added.

-- Caponata, an eggplant dish — confirm oil is not contaminated.
+- Caponata, a sweet and sour eggplant dish that’s fine for celiacs, as long as the cooking oil is not contaminated.

 - Torta Caprese – flourless chocolate cake

 - Zabaglione is a dessert of egg yolks, sugar and sweet wine, sometimes served as drink, just be sure to order without cookies.

 - Granita fruit drinks

 - Gelato IF gluten free, as many flavors do have gluten.

 - Almost all cheeses (including parmesan and ricotta) — HUZZAH!

 Even when not on the menu, most restaurants will have a simple dish of steamed vegetables served with lemon.
 In the event you cannot find a side dish that works for your stomach, the chef will almost always oblige.
 Type of vegetables will vary depending on the season, but have in my experience always tasted better than at home.

 Many of the meals at lunchtime that I enjoyed were a version of whatever meat they had that day alongside some delicious steamed vegetables and a salad.

 Gluten is a huge part of Italian cuisine, and while there are some wonderful options that are naturally gluten free — and some great celiac-friendly modifications available — the reality is that most of the food has something we can’t eat.